lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 To complete the first flow, we need to build a “thank you” message.

-There must be a way to close it, like a “close” button, that takes the user back to the “zones” screen.
+There must be a way to close it, like a “close” button, that takes the user back to “zones”.

 The list of steps may be extended in the following way:
 - after seeing the tariffs screen, we pick the regular tariff
-- then we see the thank you message
+- then, we see the thank you message
 - after closing the message, we see zones again

 The only new screen here is the thanks screen.

-We are going to put all steps related to this screen in a dedicated file, similarly to zones and tariffs.
+We are going to put all steps related to this screen in a dedicated file, similarly to how we did it for zones and tariffs.

 To express such a flow in the graph, we will need a new leaf - Thanks.